 - Structured Handwriting programmes.

-- Homework club (after school clubs)
+- Homework club (after school club)

 - TA mentors / keyworkers

-- Education Psychologist sessions
+- Education Psychologist consultation and assessment.

 SENCO: Nicola Channon